bharatsdev/voting-app/README.md

     docker-compose up --force-recreate --build
     docker run  -p 5001:5001 flask-sample
     docker build -t flask-sample:latest .
+    docker-compose up --force-recreate --build --remove-orphan

 # TODO

-    1- Setu docker for all the app
+    1- Setup docker for all the app
     2- Setup docker compose for all apps
     3- setup pods  for all services
     4- setup deployments and Service for apss
+    5- build  java app with docker